wjswlsghks98/Efficient-Arc-Spline-Approximation/README.md

 Efficient Arc Spline Approximation of Large Scale Complex Lane-Level Road Maps
 * Install MATLAB and open figures to view the arc spline approximation results for each map dataset.

+> If opening MATLAB figures fail, try installing the [beta version of MATLAB desktop](https://kr.mathworks.com/matlabcentral/fileexchange/119593-new-desktop-for-matlab-beta) and then open the .fig files

 * Lanelet maps converted from nuScenes dataset are from the work of Naumann et al. (2023)

 * To run python script, install lanelet2.